Financial Advice

 Finding The Money

-Now you have established the amount of working capital you require, how do you source it?
-That’s up to you, of course, but here are four of the most common techniques:
+When you have established the working capital you require, how do you source it?
+Here are some common techniques:

-2. Borrowing from banks, eg. loan, overdraft or other option.
+2. Borrowing from banks via a loan, overdraft etc.

-4. Releasing funds locked-up in the trading cycle; eg. by reducing money tied up in stock or collecting accounts receivable (debtors) more quickly.
+4. Releasing funds locked-up in the trading cycle, eg. money tied up in stock or debtors

 Taking Advice

-It’s clear from the above that when you buy a franchise you need to find not just the money to fund the business purchase but to fund its ongoing operation and growth, too.
-This requires some planning: we strongly recommend every franchisee prepare not just a budget but also a cashflow forecast to determine how much working capital they require, and when.
+When you buy a franchise, you need to find the money to fund its ongoing operation and growth, too.
+This requires planning.
+We strongly recommend every franchisee prepares not just a budget but a cashflow forecast to determine how much working capital they require, and when.

 Contact details for Franchise Accountants